-NUR 4980 Nursing Leadership for Promoting Quality and Safety Seminar 3 s.h.
+NUR 4980 Nursing Leadership for Promoting Quality and Safety 3 s.h.

-Provides the RN the opportunity to examine leadership roles and responsibilities for nursing within organizations and communities.
+Examines leadership roles and responsibilities for nursing within organizations and communities.
 Concepts and principles of management, health policy, finance, interdisciplinary collaboration, and transitional care are studied through the context of quality and safe patient care.
-Prerequisites: Admission to the RN-BSN program; NUR 3010, NUR 3470, NUR 3800, NUR 4300, and NUR 4720.
+Prerequisites: Admission to the Nursing for RNs program, NUR 3510, and NUR 3470.